av2813/SendaiLab/TRMOKE/README.md

 - Ensure your data files are in the correct format (comma-separated values with appropriate headers)
 - Adjust normalization factors based on your experimental setup
 - Use `double_exp=True` for double exponential fitting and `use_2tm=True` for two-temperature model fitting

-This tool provides a flexible framework for TR-MOKE data analysis, allowing researchers to efficiently process and visualize their experimental results[1].